Islene888/model/README.md

 ## 🌟 Highlights

-* **End-to-End Automation**: Supports full-process evaluation and visualization, from data ingestion and Spark-based batch parallel computation to frontend analytics dashboards.
 * **High-Concurrency Big Data**: PySpark provides distributed/parallel data processing and can be easily scaled to millions of conversation logs and model evaluations.
 * **Extensible Algorithms**: Integrated BERTScore for semantic relevance and SnowNLP for sentiment analysis; customizable NLP metrics supported.
 * **Enterprise-Grade API**: FastAPI + Nginx ensures secure, high-performance, production-ready APIs for business and research.